fergalbyrne/quiltools/README.md

             [quil.middleware :as m]))

 (defn wheel []
-  (q/arc 0.5 0 1 1 0 q/PI))
+  "draws an inverted semicircle in the top half of its box" (q/arc 0.5 0 1 1 0 q/PI))

 (defn car []
+  "draws a car"
   (let [h 0.3
         y (- 1 h)
         x 0.05]